 LoadRunner Cloud waits for all Vusers to be provisioned before running the test.
 If some Vusers were not provisioned after the default waiting period, it starts running the test if at least 95% of the Vusers were successfully provisioned.
 For further information, open a support ticket.

 Click Run Test.
 The Dashboard opens showing the default metrics for your test run in real time.

-During the test run, the dashboard's toolbar shows summary information such as the elapsed time, number of running Vusers, and so forth.
+During the test run, the dashboard's toolbar shows summary information such as the elapsed time and number of running Vusers.

 - To pause the scheduling during the test run, click the Pause scheduling button on the toolbar.
 To resume, click .
 For details, see Pause scheduling during a test run.

 - To add Vusers during a test run, click the Change Load button .
 For details, see Change the Vuser load dynamically.